apache/spark/docs/sql-ref-syntax-qry-select.md

      * [Table-value function](sql-ref-syntax-qry-select-tvf.html)
      * [Inline table](sql-ref-syntax-qry-select-inline-table.html)
      * Subquery

+  * **PIVOT**
+     `PIVOT` clause is used for data perspective, we can get the aggregated values based on specific column value.

+ * **LATERAL VIEW**

+     `LATERAL VIEW` clause  is used in conjunction with user-defined table generating functions such as explode(), a UDTF generates zero or more output rows foreach input row.
+A lateral view first applies the UDTF to each row of base table and then joins resulting output rows to the input rows to form a virtual table having the supplied table alias.

  * **WHERE**

      Filters the result of the FROM clause based on the supplied predicates.